derat/intransigence/README.md

 Left and right floats can be cleared using an empty fenced code block of type `clear`.

-### URLs

-URLs can be placed within `<code-url></code-url>` to let them wrap on mobile even if they don't contain characters that would usually trigger wrapping.
-The contents are not escaped.
-Add a backslash in the scheme to prevent auto-linking.

 ### Text size

 `<text-size></text-size>` can be used to change the size of the contained text.